vdesabou/kafka-docker-playground/connect/connect-http-sink/README.md

 This is based on [Kafka Connect HTTP Connector Quick Start](https://docs.confluent.io/current/connect/kafka-connect-http/index.html#kconnect-long-http-connector-quick-start)

-The HTTP service is using [Kafka Connect HTTP Sink Demo App](https://github.com/confluentinc/kafka-connect-http-demo)
+The HTTP service is using [vdesabou/kafka-connect-http-demo](https://github.com/vdesabou/kafka-connect-http-demo)

 ## How to run